-For some products, such as Adalimumab and Bevacizumab, it is also important to standardise the target protein which serves as the critical reagent in bioassays.
-The critical reagents above are available as WHO reference standards from NIBSC and a program to deliver working standards for these has also been initiated.
-To donate materials for reference standards or critical reagents (e.g. VEGF, IL-6, IL-23) or to participate in collaborative studies, contact firstname.lastname@example.org.
+For some products, such as Bevacizumab, it is also important to standardise the target protein, VEGF, which serves as the critical reagent in bioassays.
+Some critical reagents for monoclonal antibodies are available as WHO reference standards from NIBSC and a program to deliver working standards for these has also been initiated.
+To donate materials for reference standards or critical reagents (e.g. VEGF, IL-6, IL-23) or to participate in collaborative studies, contact email@example.com.

 Treatment with a biotherapeutic often elicits formation of anti-drug antibodies (ADA) that can impact on clinical efficacy and patient treatment.
 ADA monitoring of patients for clinical decision-making is gaining momentum, however measuring ADAs is challenging and efforts to standardise such assays are recognised as an important step towards ensuring comparability of results.
 Our activities include:

 Efforts to develop antibody standards/panels for monoclonal antibody (mAb) therapeutics such as infliximab, adalimumab, rituximab are being planned.
 To participate in collaborative studies, contact firstname.lastname@example.org.

 We assess the quality of products such as biosimilar medicines to support public health, by responding to incidents such as the TGN 1412 clinical trial and testing falsified medicines/counterfeits seized by MHRA’s enforcement group.

 Our expertise lies in developing novel or refining existing in vitro analytical assays and we have contributed to the development of assays for several cytokines and understanding adverse effects of biological medicines such as TGN1412.
 Find out more from research published in British Journal of Pharmacology.